 Though prolific American Quarter Horse sire Doc Bar did not excel on the race track, he still enjoyed getting exercise galloping over the hills well into his senior years.
-Read more about the long-lasting legacy of The Doc Bar Bloodline in AQHA’s special report.
+Read more about the long-lasting legacy of The Doc Bar Bloodline in AQHA’s e-book.

 6. Ensure nutritional health.

 “A healthy horse is going to stay fertile longer,” says Joe Hockensmith, stallion manager for Dan McWhirter Quarter Horses in Doniphan, Nebraska.

 “There are no supplements that will boost fertility, so meeting the horse’s daily requirements is the best you can do.